Proper Business Introductions

 Your handshake says a lot about you.
 A firm handshake (without pumping or clutching) shows confidence, warmth, openness, and sincerity; a weak, limp handshake indicates just the opposite.
 A bone-crusher handshake tells people you're a dominating, insensitive type.

-following are guidelines of the perfect handshake
+Guidelines of the perfect handshake

 1. Extend your hand and grip the other person’s hand in such a way that both are pushed all the way in to meet web-to-web and your thumbs are facing straight up.